microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 for Vulkan, it is done via descriptor set and binding numbers.
 The developer can explicitly annotate variables in HLSL to specify descriptor set and binding numbers, or leave it to the compiler to derive implicitly from registers.
-The explicit way has precedence over the implicit way.

 Explicit binding number assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~